Fall Comfort Foods Made Healthy and Delicious

 - ½ cup shredded part-skim mozzarella

-- 1 egg white, lightly beaten
+- 1 egg white lightly beaten

 - 1 T. Basil

-- 3 cups marinara sauce (no sugar added)
+- 3 cups of tomato sauce

 - Fresh basil for garnish